Skip to main content

 BigInt

-is a new primitive that provides JavaScript with a way to represent numbers that are larger than 2^53.
-Taking a look at the first example below, we can tell that the calculation is incorrect because we should have a number that ends with 7, yet we get a weird looking number.
-BigInt's are created by appending the
+BigInt is a new primitive that gives JavaScript a way to represent numbers larger than 2^53.
+Look at the first example below: the calculation is wrong because we should get a number ending with 7, yet we get something unexpected.
+BigInt values are created by appending n at the end of the number.
+Multiplying those numbers together produces the correct result:

 1234567890123456789 * 123; // 151851850485185200000 (incorrect)